LeoRoma/roomba-tech-test/README.md

 # Description

--First tech-test from Tray.io
+- First tech-test from Tray.io.
--The program is still uncomplete, the missing parts are: can't retrieve a patch of dirt, doesn't print the output and missing some tests.
+- The program is completed.
+- All tests passing.
+- Prints the output on the terminal by running `node src/hoover.js` in the main folder.

 # Introduction
 Program that navigates an imaginary robotic hoover (much like a Roomba) through an equally imaginary room based on: